 That is until one day when a friend gave me the book “Raw Food: 100 Recipes to get the glow” by Matthew Kenney and Sarma Melngailis.
 I have to confess that my first thought was “Isn’t being vegan enough?
 Why do I even need to think about raw food?”

 Over time I’ve really come to enjoy reading this book and trying some of its recipes…including one super delicious recipe in particular, macaroons.
 I was in heaven the first time I tried the recipe.
-Of course, like most every other recipe I try, I eventually came to alter it a bit, reducing the sweetness a tad to meet my tastes.
+Of course, like most every other recipe I try, I eventually came to alter it, reducing the sweetness to meet my tastes.
 My favorite tweak was when I decided to dip them in chocolate.

-Visions of my long lost Dean and Deluca macaroon danced in my head.
+Visions of my long lost egg-infused macaroons danced in my head.
 It was a lovely marriage of flavors and remains one of my favorite treats.

 If I crave that crispy outer shell I sometimes will turn the oven on to about 200, let it heat up, turn the oven off, and then place the macaroons on a cookie sheet and let them sit in the cooling oven for an hour or so.
 After they cool off, they have just a bit of that crispy goodness.

-And another couple items of note.
-Matthew Kenney recommends using dried, unsweetened coconut flakes and raw almonds.
-I recommend these too, but at the same time I realize these are not always readily available (or affordable).
+Here are a couple of additional items of note when making these chocolate-covered vegan coconut macaroons.
+There’s more than a few uber healthy people in the world and most of them probably will recommend using dried, unsweetened coconut flakes and raw almonds.
+I recommend these too, but at the same time I realize these ingredients are not always readily available (or affordable).

-If you want to make do with regular coconut, I usually pulse it in the food processor a few seconds so that the flakes are smaller.
+If you want to make do with regular coconut, you know, the kind you buy in the store?
+Well, I usually buy unsweetened and then pulse it in the food processor a few seconds so that the flakes are smaller.
 And I buy my almonds from Costco.
 I’m not certain what “raw” means when it comes to nuts because from what I’ve read it appears that all nuts in the US are required to go through some pasteurization process.
-What I guess we’re trying to avoid is roasted nuts.
-Personally, I love the flavor and texture of nuts like almonds, cashews and Brazil nuts that are not roasted.
+I guess the goal is to avoid roasted nuts.
+Personally, I love the natural flavor and texture of unroasted nuts like almonds, cashews and Brazil nuts.

-I hope you enjoy these chocolate-covered vegan macaroons.
+I hope you enjoy these Chocolate-Covered Vegan Macaroons as much as we do.
 You don’t have to be into raw food or even be vegan to enjoy them, but it never hurts!
+If you decide to make them, snap a photo and share them with us with #namelymarly on Instagram.
+We love seeing your creations!

 - 1 ½ cups almond flour, (raw almonds ground in a food processor for 15 - 20 seconds)